To assist the Service in the implementation of the Our People Matter strategy, a Workplace Champions Program has been established.

 The purpose of the program is to enable the Service to achieve greater awareness of and success for the strategy by embedding ownership of activities and initiatives within each level of the organisation.

-Safety & Wellbeing, People Capability Command, will have carriage of the program; developing and providing whole-of-Service programs and initiatives, providing guidance, assistance and resources, supporting the networks and facilitating training and development.
+Communications, Culture and Engagement Division, Strategy and Corporate Services, have carriage of the program; developing and providing whole-of-Service programs and initiatives, providing guidance, assistance and resources, supporting the networks and facilitating training and development.

 The program relies on the development of two integral volunteer roles – a Principal Workplace Champion (PWC) and a Workplace Champion.